 The only way to protect yourself from code grabbers is to install an advanced garage door controller that operates on multiple frequencies.
 Multi-frequency controllers have modulated operating frequencies, which prevents grabbers from capturing all of their code.

-One of Six Replacement Controllers Will Open Your Garage Door
+One of Six Replacement Garage Door Openers Will Open Your Garage Door

 Even without a code grabber, gaining access through your garage door is easy.
 An intruder just needs to purchase a half-dozen replacement openers, and they’ll likely have one that will work with your garage door’s system.

 A modulating frequency opener will protect you against this threat, just as it guards against code grabbers.
-Because these are the latest and most complex openers available, standard replacement remotes won’t work with them.
-Your opener will only work with replacements that have been programmed to its specific frequencies, which intruders don’t have access to.
+Because these are the latest and most complex garage door openers available, standard replacement remotes won’t work with them.
+Your garage door opener will only work with replacements that have been programmed to its specific frequencies, which intruders don’t have access to.

 Most Home Alarms Don’t Have a Garage Door Sensor

 With wireless home monitoring systems, monitoring your garage door is easy.
-All you need is a tilt sensor that sticks to your garage door and sends a signal via Wi-Fi to your home security system whenever the door’s opened while your alarm’s activated.
+All you need is a tilt sensor that sticks to your garage door and sends a signal via Wi-Fi to your home security system whenever the garage door opens while your alarm’s activated.

 Protecting your home includes protecting your garage.
 With all of the devices that thieves have, you should have a state-of-the-art garage door opener that integrates with your home security system.
 If you don’t already have this, talk with us at Vivint to find out how we can help you secure your garage.